dominicbeesley/blitter-vhdl-6502/doc/API.md

 There is a layer of address remapping between the currently running CPU and the hardware resources of the board.
 This allows for:

- - different CPU's require ROM at different locations
+ - different CPUs require ROM at different locations
  - 8, 16, 32 bit CPU requirements
  - providing enhanced Sideways ROM/RAM